jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Fast Healing 5 (Su):** As a swift action,  you can sacrifice 10 temporary HP gained from feeding to gain Fast Healing 5 for a number of rounds equal to half your character level.
 Any damage that bypasses the your DR also prevents your Fast Healing for 1 round.
 This missed round does count towards the total number of rounds Fast Healing lasts.

 ### 12th level:
 **Gaseous Form (Su):** As a standard action, you can spend 10 temporary HP gained from feeding to gain the effects of Gaseous Form with a caster level equal to half your character level.
-However, it can remain gaseous indefinitely and has a fly speed of 20 feet with perfect maneuverablity.
+However, you can remain gaseous indefinitely and have a fly speed of 20 feet with perfect maneuverablity.

 ### 13th level:
 **Draining Embrace 5 (Ex)**